 If you are looking to experiment with bamboo tea and extracts, these are some that we have tried and tested for our own personal use.
 The following information provided is current to 2018.

-Chi's Enterprise, Bamboo Extract Herbal Supplement - This is made with 100% pure bamboo extract utilizing the inner stem.
+Herbal Supplements - Can be made with 100% pure bamboo extract utilizing the inner stem.

-Solaray, Bamboo Extract - This is a water/alcohol extract using the Bambusa vulgaris species.
-It is available in capsule form and standardized to contain 70% organic silica.
-Also contains vegetable cellulose capsule, cellulose and magnesium stearate.
-Although it makes reference to "tabashir" on the product label, it states that it is a "stem extract."
+Bamboo Standardized Extracts - Commonly a water/alcohol extract using the Bambusa vulgaris species.
+It is available in capsule form and standardized to contain usually 70% organic silica.

 Fresh or dried bamboo leaves can be prepared as a nutritive tea in hot water infusions and are also beneficial for facial steams.
 The tea by itself has a light sweet grassy flavor or can be combined with other herbs and spices.